sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-codeintegrity-skupolicyrequired.md

 ## XML Example

-The following XML output specifies that Windows will play a medium volume tone when a photo is taken.
+The following XML output specifies that the Windows 10 device will run in S mode.

 ```XML
  <unattend xmlns="urn:schemas-microsoft-com:unattend">